MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

     });
     ```

 - *Manage changes to the experience.* Asynchronous processing can lead to tasks not being immediately completed.
 This change in user experience is important to manage.
 Users should be made aware when their task is still being processed to set correct expectations and avoid confusion.
 Use visual cues or messages to indicate that a task is in progress.
-Give users the option to receive notifications when their task is done.
-This could be an email, a push notification, or any other method that fits your application.
+Give users the option to receive notifications when their task is done, such as an email or push notification.

 ### Implement the Competing Consumers pattern

 |*Well-Architected Framework alignment - Reliability ([RE:05](/azure/well-architected/reliability/regions-availability-zones), [RE:07](/azure/well-architected/reliability/background-jobs)), Cost Optimization ([CO:05](/azure/well-architected/cost-optimization/get-best-rates), [CO:07](/azure/well-architected/cost-optimization/optimize-component-costs)), Performance Efficiency ([PE:05](/azure/well-architected/performance-efficiency/scale-partition), [PE:07](/azure/well-architected/performance-efficiency/optimize-code-infrastructure))*|
 | ---  |

-Use the [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers) tto efficiently manage incoming tasks.
+Use the [Competing Consumers pattern](/azure/architecture/patterns/competing-consumers) to efficiently manage incoming tasks.
 This pattern involves distributing tasks across multiple instances of decoupled services.
 These services process messages from the queue, enhancing load balancing and boosting the system’s capacity to handle simultaneous requests.
-The Competing Consumers pattern is particularly effective when:
+The Competing Consumers pattern is effective when:

-- The sequence of message processing is not crucial.
+- The sequence of message processing isn't crucial.
 - The queue remains unaffected by malformed messages.
 - The processing operation is idempotent, meaning it can be applied multiple times without changing the result beyond the initial application.

 In the reference implementation, for instance, the decoupled service regularly receives a high volume of work.
-While it needs to process this work swiftly, the order in which the tasks are completed is not significant.
+While it needs to process this work swiftly, the order in which the tasks are completed isn't significant.
 To implement the Competing Consumers pattern, follow these recommendations:

 - *Handle concurrent messages.* When receiving messages from a queue, ensure that your system is designed to handle multiple messages concurrently.
 Set the maximum concurrent calls to 1 so a separate consumer handles each message.